Sno Pea Shoots & Avocado Salad with Mandarin Orange Dressing

 I have had a crazy week.
-Preparing for my upcoming detox, working with my individual clients, teaching my nutrition class at NOVA…it’s Friday night I am beat.
+Preparing for my upcoming program launch, working with my individual clients, teaching my nutrition class at NOVA…it’s Friday night I am beat.
 The last thing I want to do is be creative in the kitchen.
 While I was thinking about what to cook for dinner I realized that it was the 20th of the month and my recipe redux post was due on the 21st!
 I didn’t even know what food was being reduxed much less have a plan for it.
 I ran to my computer to check the website.

 “Spring Shoots.”
 Seriously?
 Who has shoots lying around in their kitchen?
 You might think it’s nuts, but this girl did.
 I bought them earlier that week at the H Mart.

 I’m not kidding.
 I had Snow Pea Shoots sitting in my fridge.